bmonews2018/bmonews/en-US/buyer/rfq.md

 You will be able to manage your RFQ under Order Management after you had sent it to the Suppliers.

--	To amend the RFQ (without appointed a Quotation): Go to My MOL > My Enquiry > Open tab > Click Modify
+-	To amend the RFQ (without appointed a Quotation): Go to My MOL > Order > My Enquiry > Open tab > Click Modify

 	Note: If there is a Quotation already appointed, you will not be allowed to modify the RFQ.

--	To delete the RFQ, Go to My MOL > My Enquiry > Open/ Appointed/ Completed/ Cancelled/ Expired/ All tab > Click Cancel Order
+-	To delete the RFQ, Go to My MOL > Order > My Enquiry > Open/ Appointed/ Processing/ All tab > Click Cancel Order

 	Note: For Open RFQ, you may cancel the order anytime.
-For Appointed RFQ, you will need to have mutual agreement with the Supplier to cancel the order, otherwise it may lead to dispute.
+For Appointed/ Processing RFQ, you will need to have mutual agreement with the Supplier to cancel the order, otherwise it may lead to dispute.